Chart Color Schemes

 Residential development activity is lower than average in West Ballina according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, West Ballina has averaged around 4 new dwelling approvals annually.
-Between FY-21 and FY-25, an estimated 23 homes were approved, with a further 2 approved so far in FY-26.
-This averages out to approximately 5.2 people moving to the area per year for each dwelling built during this period.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, West Ballina averaged approximately four new dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25, around 23 homes were approved, with an additional three approved so far in FY26.
+This translates to about 4.9 people moving to the area per year for each dwelling built during this period, indicating that demand significantly outpaces supply.

-This significant demand outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
-The average construction value of new properties is $750,000, indicating that developers are targeting the premium market segment with higher-end properties.
-In FY-26, $18.0 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
-Compared to Rest of NSW, West Ballina records markedly lower building activity, 76.0% below the regional average per person.
+Consequently, this typically exerts upward pressure on prices and intensifies competition among buyers.
+The average construction cost value of new properties is around $750,000, suggesting that developers target the premium market segment with higher-end properties.
+This financial year has seen $18.0 million in commercial approvals registered, indicating moderate levels of commercial development.
+Compared to the Rest of NSW, West Ballina records notably lower building activity, at 76.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.

-Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.
-New building activity shows 67.0% standalone homes and 33.0% attached dwellings, indicating an expanding range of medium-density options creating a mix of opportunities across price brackets.
-The estimated count of 1090 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show West Ballina adding 462 residents by 2041 (from the latest AreaSearch quarterly estimate).
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+Nationally, the area's building activity also falls below average, reflecting its maturity and potentially pointing to planning constraints.
+New building activity in West Ballina comprises approximately 67.0% standalone homes and 33.0% attached dwellings, demonstrating an expanding range of medium-density options that cater to various price brackets, from traditional family housing to more affordable compact alternatives.
+The estimated population count per dwelling approval is around 1090 people, reflecting the area's quiet, low activity development environment.
+Future projections indicate West Ballina adding approximately 485 residents by 2041, according to the latest AreaSearch quarterly estimate.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development